Mdr1a/b (multidrug resistance protein 1a/b), rat

 Rat Mdr1 proteins display a slightly different tissue distribution compared to human or mouse.
 Expression of rMdr1a was primarily detected in the gastrointestinal tract and ovary, with lower levels in the brain, testis, kidney, lung and liver, whereas rMdr1b was found to reside mainly in the distal gastrointestinal tract, ovary, lung, and heart, with lower levels in the ileum, spleen, thymus, liver, kidney, and the embryo .
 In the brain, rMdr1a was found to be expressed on the luminal (apical) membrane of capillary endothelial cells, whereas rMdr1b was detected in the parenchyma .

-Murine Mdr1 transporters have wide substrate specificities overlapping with human MDR1: they mainly accept amphiphilic and hydrophobic substrates such as anthracyclines, vinca alcaloids, epipodophyllotoxins and other chemoterapy drugs, various antibiotics, as well as endogenous compounds (e.g. steroids, cytokines, bilirubin) and natural products , , , , , , .
+There is a significant overlap in the substrate-interacting residues of the MDR1/Mdr1 ligand binding site across human, rat and mouse .
+Consistently, murine Mdr1 transporters have wide substrate specificities overlapping with human MDR1: they mainly accept amphiphilic and hydrophobic substrates such as anthracyclines, vinca alcaloids, epipodophyllotoxins and other chemoterapy drugs, various antibiotics, as well as endogenous compounds (e.g. steroids, cytokines, bilirubin) and natural products [15-21].
 There are some exceptions, however, such as the antiepileptic drugs phenytoin and levetiracetam that were directionally transported by mMdr1a but not by hMDR1 .
-Bisphenol A looks like a substrate for rMdr1b but not for hMDR1 or rMdr1a .
+Bisphenol A is a substrate for rMdr1b but not for hMDR1 or rMdr1a .
 An in vitro directional transport study revealed that human, mouse and rat Mdr1 transporter liabilities for some compounds may be species-specific .
 Also, some studies have reported that mouse Mdr1a and Mdr1b have different propensities for the transport of progesterone , ramosetron , diltiazem, cyclosporin A, or dexamethasone .
+Overexpression of human MDR1 versus mouse Mdr1a or Mdr1b in CHO cells conferred different levels of drug resistance due to the distinct capacities of these transporters .
+Cutler et al. have shown that in order to obtain the same inhibition as in rats and mice, higher blood concentration of the P-gp inhibitor elacridar was needed in guinea pigs .
+It was also demonstrated that the brain penetration of [18F]altanserin and [11C]GR205171 was 4.5 and 8.6 times lower in rodents than in humans .
+These results indicate higher activity and/or expression of Mdr1 isoforms in the murine and rat BBB compared to humans.
+Differences between human, rodent and other species were also found with regard to the inhibitory effects of quinidine and verapamil on Mdr1-mediated daunorubicin, digoxin and cyclosporin A transport in Mdr1-transfected cell lines .
+These differences may result from divergent amino acid residues at the drug binding sites or distinct tissue-specific expression patterns between species.

 For a long time, little was known of Mdr1 function in non-human species.
-The generation of transgenic mice by disruption of the Mdr1a gene brought a breakthrough for investigating the in vivo role of Mdr1 and its importance to drug transport .
-These mice were viable and fertile; however, Mdr1 substrates tended to accumulate in their brains and they were thus more susceptible than wild-types to central neurotoxicity.
+The generation of Mdr1a-knockout mice marked a breakthrough in investigating the in vivo role of Mdr1 and its importance to drug transport .
+These mice were viable and fertile; however, Mdr1 substrates tended to accumulate in their brains and they were thus more susceptible than wild-type to central neurotoxicity.

 Mdr1a(-/-) / Mdr1b(-/-) mice generated by Schinkel et al. were also healthy as long as left unchallenged, but turned out to be 50-100 times more sensitive to the neurotoxic effects of the pesticide ivermectin, and the accumulation of this drug in their brains was 80-100-fold increased over wild-types.
 In the double knock-outs vinblastine was 3-fold more likely to cause sensitivity, and acute arsenic toxicity was more pronounced compared to wild-type mice .
 Furthermore, Mdr1 double-deficient mice showed increased oral drug absorption and impaired rate of drug elimination .
 Some drugs penetrating into the CNS, such as cyclosporine A, were lethal to the double knock-outs , .
 Hence, Mdr1a/1b(-/-) mice were utilized in a large number of studies as a model to explore the role of Mdr1 transporters in the in vivo disposition and toxicity of various organic chemicals including trabectedin (which caused severe liver toxicity in Mdr1-deficient mice), digitoxin, vincristine, taxol, tributylmethyl ammonium or asimadoline .
 The intestinal and hepatobiliary clearance of cationic amphiphilic drugs was reduced in double knock-outs , .
 These animals showed increased bioavailability of paclitaxel , and elevated tissue levels of digoxin , dexamethasone , rifampicin , and morphine in comparison with wild-type mice.